 One possible option is to change the data collection period which is set by default to 1 minute.
 To do this, use an editor like notepad to change the "logInterval=60" to the appropriate data collection period in seconds.
-Data collection periods other than the default were not tested as part of the Tempurity System validation and should be used at your own risk.
-The low limit of reliable data collection period depends heavily on the characteristics of your server computer, including processor and disk speed, and the load caused by other applications.
-A higher-than-the-default data collection period could cause an unanticipated delay in alarm notifications.
+Data collection periods other than the default were not tested as part of the Tempurity System regulatory validation and should be used at your own risk.

+The low limit of reliable data collection period depends heavily on the characteristics (speed, CPU, memory, other applications) of your server computer.